Year-to-date around 85% of the move in the S&P500 is explained by just five stocks – FAAGM (Facebook, Apple, Amazon, Alphabet/Google and Microsoft).

 Webinar – Stages and challenges of reopening

 This webinar was presented live on 4 June, 2020.
-To watch the full presentation, click here.

 The Herfindahl–Hirschman Index (HHI), when applied to market capitalisation, is a measure of the size of companies relative to total market capitalisation.
 A higher index value suggests a smaller number of companies account for a greater share of total market capitalisation.